kaviles22/EMG_SignalClassification/README.md

 A tensorflow model was trained and then converted into a TF Lite model.

 ## Deploying model and testing it on real-time.
 The whole pipeline was deployed on a ESP-C3 development board.
-The code was written in C++ and the model output was used to activate the servo motors to move a prosthesis.
+The code was written in C++ and the model output was used to activate 2 servo motors to move the 3d printed prosthesis.
 ![Real time testing](static/real_time.png)